V-Rajasekar/cloud/Bhagavad Gita/Chapter-2/Introduction.md

 >***viṣhayā vinivartante nirāhārasya dehinaḥ
 rasa-varjaṁ raso ’pyasya paraṁ dṛiṣhṭvā nivartate***

 vishayaga means information.
-Any information which is
+Any information which is not processed and not used.
+Its useless.
+A person who has goals he only like to gather those information he will discard other informations.
+Successful people only spend 10% to get to know what is happening around him.
+They set a time for it outside of

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MDU2NTQwMDMsLTIwNTQyNzgzMTksLT
-E3OTk3NDY2MDAsMjY4ODc0NzcyLDcwNjc1Mjk0OCw3NjA5MDU0
-NzMsMzU0MjM2Njc3XX0=
+eyJoaXN0b3J5IjpbNTY3OTY4OTc1LC0yMDU0Mjc4MzE5LC0xNz
+k5NzQ2NjAwLDI2ODg3NDc3Miw3MDY3NTI5NDgsNzYwOTA1NDcz
+LDM1NDIzNjY3N119
 -->